abinabrahamjohn/Diabetes-Prediction-using-Deep-Learning/README.md

 # Online-Shopper-Purchase-Intent-using-Deep-Learning
-Comaprison of performance of deep learning algorithms
+Comparison of performance of deep learning algorithms